jae2022/html-css-kokoa-clone-2024/README.md

-# Studying html,css in 2024
+# Studying HTML,CSS in 2024

 let's goooo

+I want to design my portfolio and code it myself later on